Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: InCo Aggregation

 \subsection{Gradients Divergence Alleviation}

-However, the direct utilization of cross-layer gradients leads to an acute issue known as gradient and weight divergence \cite{wang2020tackling, zhao2018federated}, as depicted in Figure~\ref{fig:cross_grads}.
-To counter this effect, our objective is to mitigate it through gradient normalization (Figure~\ref{fig:cross_norm_grads}) and the proposed convex optimization problem to restrict gradient directions, as illustrated in Figure~\ref{fig:cross_In_grads} and described in Theorem~\ref{thm:vec_solution}.
+However, the direct utilization of cross-layer gradients leads to an acute issue known as gradient and weight divergence \citep{wang2020tackling, zhao2018federated}, as depicted in Figure~\ref{fig:cross_grads}.
+To counter this effect, we introduce gradient normalization (Figure~\ref{fig:cross_norm_grads}) and the proposed convex optimization problem to restrict gradient directions, as illustrated in Figure~\ref{fig:cross_In_grads}.

-\textbf{Gradients Divergence Example.} The gradient $g_k^t$ for layer $k$ at time $t$ guides the direction of the associated weights $w_k^t$ towards the client optimum point.
-When incorporating the shallow layer gradient $g_0^t$, represented by the right blue gradients in Figure~\ref{fig:cross_grads}, the updated gradient becomes $g_0^t+g_k^t$, which moves the model a bit closer to the global optimum point than $g_k^t$ alone.
-Nevertheless, it still terminates at the client optimum point.
-To alleviate the negative impact of gradient divergence, we propose employing gradient normalization and formulating a convex optimization problem to restrict the directions of cross-layer gradients.

-\textbf{Cross-layer Gradients Normalization.} Figure~\ref{fig:cross_norm_grads} depicts the benefits of utilizing normalized gradients.
+\textit{Cross-layer Gradients Normalization.} Figure~\ref{fig:cross_norm_grads} depicts the benefits of utilizing normalized gradients.
 The normalized cross-layer gradient ${g_0^t}'+{g_k^t}'$ directs the model closer to the global optimum than the original cross-layer gradient ${g_0^t}+{g_k^t}$.
 In particular, our normalization approach emphasizes the norm of gradients, i.e., ${g_0^t}'=g_0^t/||g_0^t||$ and ${g_k^t}'=g_k^t/||g_k^t||$.
 The normalized cross-layer gradient is computed as $({g_0^t}'+{g_k^t}')\times({||g_0^t||+||g_k^t||})/2$ in practice.